 The basic PT revenue output from TUBA represents the present value of adult single fare revenue in 1998 market prices; it therefore does not account for fare evasion, demand ramp up and ticket type mix factors which reduce revenue accordingly.
 To this end a reduction factor was estimated to take into account these factors, which was applied to all PT modes.
-This reduction factor was derived by removing these factors on the forecast LRT revenues ( $\pounds 105.6m$ PV in 1998 market prices), resulting in revenues of $\pounds 127.8m$ i.e. a factor of 0.823.
+This reduction factor was derived by dividing the forecast LRT revenue by the forecast revenue that would occur if these factors were removed; this gave a factor of 0.823.
 Thus this represents the value to be applied to the TUBA PT revenue output to represent 'out turn' revenue.